An Innovation in UV.

 A Technology to Bring Communities Back Together.

 Eden Park’s lamps have led the way in flat panel UV innovation.
-Now, our Far-UVC lamp offers a way to rapidly kill dangerous virus cells and disinfect densely populated spaces.
-Amid threats like COVID-19, it’s a science-backed solution for returning our communities to a new, safer normal.
+Now, our Far UV-C lamp offers a way to inhibit the growth of harmful viruses and bacteria in densely populated spaces.
+Amid threats like COVID-19, it’s a science-backed solution to help return our communities to a newer, healthier normal.

 Ready to secure your Eden Park UV technology today?